Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Ground News Bias Labels as a Comparative Benchmark

-All findings derived from the behavioral audit—such as the observed ``center-shift'' and the asymmetric detection of Far Left versus Far Right content— should be interpreted as \textit{model behavior relative to a socially constructed mainstream benchmark}, not as definitive judgments about political reality.
+All findings derived from the behavioral evaluation should therefore be interpreted as model behavior relative to a socially constructed reference system.
+Observed effects such as directional shifts or asymmetric detection patterns reflect how models interact with this benchmark rather than definitive statements about political reality.

-Importantly, several of the paper’s core findings—including the identity–performance decoupling and the asymmetric extremism blindspot—remain meaningful even if the exact placement of the ``center'' varies across labeling systems.
-Any alternative bias reference with similar mainstream calibration would still expose systematic directional errors rather than random noise.
+Importantly, several results reported in the main paper—such as the decoupling between ideological questionnaire scores and classification behavior—remain meaningful regardless of the precise placement of the reference labels.
+Any alternative bias framework with comparable mainstream calibration would reveal similar directional deviations.